What is Linear Perspective in Renaissance Art?

 His correspondence reflects his keen understanding of human behavior and statecraft.

-Through these documents, readers can trace his development as a thinker and strategist.
+Readers can trace his development as a thinker and strategist through these documents.

 They illustrate how his experiences influenced his later works, including “The Prince.”

-These dispatches remain valuable for understanding Machiavelli’s political philosophy and his impact on modern political thought.
-Explore Machiavelli’s diplomatic works.
+These dispatches are valuable for understanding Machiavelli’s political philosophy and impact on modern political thought.

 Later Career and Retirement

-Niccolò Machiavelli faced many challenges during his later life, including a fall from political favor which led him to channel his efforts into writing.
+Niccolò Machiavelli faced many challenges in later life, including a fall from political favor, which led him to channel his efforts into writing.
 His writings during this period have become some of his most enduring works.
 Financial difficulties also marked his personal life after retiring from public service.

 Fall from Political Favor